 As WooCommerce is a WordPress plugin, it doesn't only support the most common payment methods like credit cards via the payment service provider Stripe (1.4 percent of sales and 0.25€ per transaction) or PayPal.
 Pretty much any payment service and provider you can imagine is supported.
 Also international payments.
 Even Bitcoin and other currencies can be integrated.
 Here you have unrestricted choice.

 Data control and security

-At WooCommerce you are 100% the owner of your data and your customers' data.
+At WooCommerce , you are 100 per cent the owner of your data and the data of your customers.
 Only you decide what happens to them and where they are stored.
 Therefore, the entire responsibility lies with you.
 For example, you have to make sure that your WordPress installation is secure.
-A good web host like RAIDBOXES takes a lot of work off your shoulders.
+A good web host like Raidboxes takes a lot of the work off your hands.

 Shopify gives you the ability to export your customer data.
 However, the service always keeps its own copy of all data on its servers.
 In return, Shopify says it will take care of all issues surrounding security.

 Here too, there are significant differences, which are not immediately apparent at first glance.
 The initial costs for the shop creation depend very much on your requirements.
 Depending on your needs, there are premiumPlugins systems that cause one-time or monthly costs.
 Both points were not considered in the following calculation, it is only about the running costs.